AdobeDocs/commerce-learn.en/help/site-management/create-downloadable-product.md

 ## Update the product using Postman {#update-downloadable-links}

-Use the endpoint `rest/all/V1/products/{sku}/downloadable-links` The id is the ID that was generated when the product was created.
+Use the endpoint `rest/all/V1/products/{sku}/downloadable-links` The `SKU` is the product ID that was generated when the product was created.
 For example in the code sample below, it is the number 39, but make sure it is updated to use the ID from your website.
 This updates the links for the downloadable products.

 ```json
 {